 MOE: The MPO publishes legal notices for public hearings/meetings on the Sunday editor of the Savannah Morning News at least 10 days before the meetings.
-The notices are also sent to the were also sent out by mass mailing and email.
+The notices are also sent to the days before the meetings.
+The notices are also sent to the Community Calendar, radio and TV stations, local journals, neighborhood associations, and all the other local media listed in this Participation Plan.
+For the 2030 LRTP update and the Connecting Savannah process, the meeting notices were also sent out by mass mailing and email.
 The meeting locations and public review periods are also advertised via Internet, on buses, and at the MPC offices and the offices of the MPO committee members.
 For the Interim LRTP update, 2035 Plan and Total Mobility Plan update, all the notices were sent to the federal, state and local consultation agencies as well.